 Transportation in Greenbrier State Park

 If you're here to spend the night, you're likely going to be parking in Greenbrier Campgrounds.
-Sites here can accommodate rigs up to 30 feet, but some visitors have said they can get away with larger hauls.
-Sites are gravel and fairly level, though, some have a bit of a slope going in.
-Other parking for RVs and vehicles is available at the day-use area near Greenbrier Lake.
+Sites here can accommodate rigs up to 30 feet, but some visitors have said they can get away with slightly-larger rigs.
+Sites are gravel and somewhat level, though, some have a bit of a slope.

 Campgrounds and parking in Greenbrier State Park